-- In 2017/18, 15% were involved in formal volunteering regularly in the most deprived areas of England compared with 29% in the least deprived.
-There is less variation, however, for informal volunteering, especially for regular involvement.
+- In 2018/19, 14% were involved in formal volunteering regularly in the most deprived areas of England compared with 29% in the least deprived.
+There was less variation, however, for informal volunteering, especially for regular involvement.

-- It also highlights that for formal volunteering, volunteers from lower socio-economic groups are less likely to undertake leading or organising roles, such as being a trustee.
+- The evidence also highlights that for formal volunteering, volunteers from lower socio-economic groups were less likely to undertake leading or organising roles, such as being a trustee.

-People from higher socio-economic groups and living in less deprived areas are more likely to volunteer, but with smaller differences for informal volunteering
+People from higher socio-economic groups who live in less deprived areas are more likely to volunteer, but with smaller differences for informal volunteering

 More data and research

 - Download the latest Community Life data from 2018/19

 - Read the Time Well Spent report (section 3.4 on ‘who volunteers and who doesn’t’) and download the data here

 - Read our blog highlighting some of the diversity issues in volunteering

 - Look at reports from Jump on diversity and volunteering

 - See this Charity Commission report on trustees, highlighting diversity issues on trustee boards